- Permanent, part-time opportunity (3 days per week)

-- Based in Kooyong
+- Based at our Kooyong location

-- Base Salary + Superannuation = $93,334 pro rata + Salary Packaging
+- Base Salary = $88,761 ($44.92 p.h.) + Superannuation + Salary Packaging up to $15.9k

-About the role
+About the Opportunity

 - Using evidence-based models, provide individual counselling services or targeted group programs to Vision Australia clients - children, young people and their families when emotional, social, behavioural, learning, vocational, parenting, and/or family issues relating to living with a vision impairment and/or loss of vision arise;

 - Using appropriate functional and standardised tools to assess developmental learning and behavioural difficulties of children and young people;

 - Identify, develop and review information and resources.

 As part of the Children and Young People Services team, you should have a tertiary qualification in Psychology as recognised by the Psychology Board of Australia, AHPRA and the Australian Psychological Society (APS) respectively.
 In addition, registration with AHPRA and the Psychology Board of Australia is encouraged.
 You will also have:

 - Experience and a strong passion for working with children, young people and families;

 - Well developed knowledge of person centred, family centred and transdisciplinary approaches and skills in the provision of services and innovations that reflect evidence-based, best practice.